R221/InspiredSpaceBlog/_posts/2018-12-12-Voyager-2-Escape-is-Like-Trying-to-Move-Out.md

 *Credit: NASA/JPL-Caltech/GSFC*

-I thought that graduating college would land me an awesome job in a nice place where I could start my own life.
-Then life hit me like a ton of dark matter and I lived with my parents for a bit.
-Voyager 2, like a true college grad struggling to get on its feet, has made it quite far as the second manmande object to exit the Sun's protective bubble known as the heliosphere-- but we still can make contact and see where it's headed, just like our parents.
+I thought graduating college would mean an high-paying job in a nice place where I could start my own life.
+Then reality hit me like a ton of dark matter and I lived with my parents for a bit.
+Voyager 2, like a true college grad struggling to get on his feet, has made it quite far as the second manmande object to exit the Sun's protective bubble known as the heliosphere-- but we still can make contact and see where it's headed, just like our parents.

 The onboard Plasma Science Experiment (PLS) no longer detects [solar wind](https://inspiredspace.blog/Parker-Solar-Probe.html#some-background-what-the-heck-is-solar-wind-and-why-is-it-so-important), which is very telling of its position.